normalian/My-Azure-Partner-Help-Extension/README.md

 ## How to install

-Visit https://chrome.google.com/webstore/detail/hnndmmbjpcjdlpmdidocdgmecphmnbkp/ with Chrome browser and add this extension.
+Visit https://chrome.google.com/webstore/detail/my-azure-partner-help-ext/hnndmmbjpcjdlpmdidocdgmecphmnbkp with Chrome browser and add this extension.

 # Offering features

-No.1: add partner names on your subscritpion ID list like below
+No.1: add partner names on your subscritpion ID list like below.
+You can avoid to miss to put MPN IDs into Azure subscriptions

 ![extension usage image01](img/use-image-01.png "extension usage image01")